bsstoner/socket.io-channels/README.md

       // add stuff here...
     })

+Check out the included example in the project, for a modified version of the socket.io chat example that adds multi-channel functionality.

 ## socket.io-channels is

   - A 'plugin' for socket.io.
 It's meant to live alongside socket.io not